What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 How long does sea freight take?

-Port-to-port transit times range from 11 to 14 days on the shortest Pacific routes (Long Beach to Yokohama) to 30 to 45 days on long-haul lanes (Asia to Northern Europe).
+Port to port transit times range from 5 to 7 days on the shortest intra Asia lanes (Shanghai to Singapore) to 30 to 45 days on long haul routes (Asia to Northern Europe).
 Add 7 to 14 days on each end for inland pickup, port cutoff, customs clearance, and final delivery.
-So a Shanghai to inland US shipment typically takes 30 to 40 days door-to-door.
+So a Shanghai to inland US shipment typically takes 30 to 40 days door to door.

 How much does sea freight cost?

-Base ocean rates for a 40-ft container in 2026 run $2,000 to $5,500 depending on the lane.
-Total landed cost is usually 1.5x to 2x the base rate once you add origin and destination terminal handling, customs filing, inland trucking, surcharges, and any duties or insurance.
+Base ocean rates for a 40 foot container in 2026 run 2,000 to 5,500 USD depending on the lane.
+Total landed cost is usually 1.5 to 2 times the base rate once you add origin and destination terminal handling, customs filing, inland trucking, surcharges, and any duties or insurance.
 Spot rates change weekly; contract rates lock in a price for 6 to 12 months.

 What is the difference between FCL and LCL in sea freight?

-FCL (Full Container Load) means you ship a full 20-ft or 40-ft container exclusively for your own cargo.
+FCL (Full Container Load) means you ship a full 20 foot or 40 foot container exclusively for your own cargo.
 LCL (Less than Container Load) means your cargo shares container space with other shippers and is consolidated and deconsolidated at container freight stations.
-FCL is faster and lower-risk, while LCL is cheaper for shipments under roughly 15 cubic meters.
+FCL is faster and lower risk, while LCL is cheaper for shipments under roughly 15 cubic meters.

 Is sea freight cheaper than air freight?

 Yes, by a wide margin.
-Sea freight costs $0.10 to $0.50 per kilogram, while air freight costs $2.00 to $8.00 per kilogram.
+Sea freight costs 0.10 to 0.50 USD per kilogram, while air freight costs 2.00 to 8.00 USD per kilogram.
 The tradeoff is time: sea freight takes weeks, air freight takes days.
-Most international supply chains use sea freight for planned replenishment and air freight only for time-critical or high-value shipments.
+Most international supply chains use sea freight for planned replenishment and air freight only for urgent or high value shipments.

 What documents are needed for sea freight shipping?

-Core documents are the commercial invoice, packing list, and Bill of Lading.
-Most shipments also require a certificate of origin, an export declaration (such as AES in the US), and an import filing at destination (such as ISF and AMS for US imports).
+The core set is the bill of lading, commercial invoice, packing list, and certificate of origin.
+US bound cargo also needs an Import Security Filing (ISF, "10+2") before vessel loading at origin and an AMS manifest filing on arrival.
+US exports need an AES declaration.
 Hazardous cargo needs additional DG declarations.
 A freight forwarder typically prepares and files these documents on behalf of the shipper and consignee.

 What is the largest sea freight carrier?

-As of 2026, MSC (Mediterranean Shipping Company) is the largest container carrier by fleet capacity, narrowly ahead of Maersk.
-The top 10 carriers (MSC, Maersk, CMA CGM, COSCO, Hapag-Lloyd, ONE, Evergreen, HMM, Yang Ming, ZIM) together control about 85 percent of global container capacity.
+As of 2026, MSC (Mediterranean Shipping Company) is the largest container carrier by fleet capacity, ahead of Maersk.
+The top 10 carriers (MSC, Maersk, CMA CGM, COSCO, Hapag Lloyd, ONE, Evergreen, HMM, Yang Ming, ZIM) together control about 85 percent of global container capacity.

 Keep Reading